mauriciokugler/spline-interpolation/README.md

 The 2D interpolation calculates and stores the B-spline coefficients of the *x*-axis, solving a single linear system for each new query point.

 This project uses a **submodule** for the calculation of tridiagonal system of equations.
-When cloning the repository, add a symbolic link to the respective subdirectory.
+When cloning the repository, update the submodule and add a symbolic link to the respective subdirectory.

 ## Example